HuMingLab/SnapHiC/readme.md

 - case_avg, control_avg: across all cells, the average normalized contact probability of each loop (case) and its local neighborhood region (control).
 - circle, donut, horizontal, vertical, lower_left: the average number of cells with >1.96 normalized contact probability at the five local background regions.
 SnapHiC applies extra folder change filters with respect to five local background regions.
 See details in the manuscript.

-In addition, SnapHiC provides a file containing all the loop candidates in the file: *<outdir>/postprocessed/\*.postprocessed.all_candidates.bedpe*.
+In addition, SnapHiC provides a file containing all the loop candidates (after removing singletons) in the file: *<outdir>/postprocessed/\*.postprocessed.all_candidates.bedpe*.
 In addition to the 17 columns described above, this file contains the following three extra columns:
 - eta_cluster: cluster number (ID), which is chromosome specific.
 - cluster_size: the number of loop candidates within a cluster.
 - neg_log10_fdr: measure of the strength of the cluster.
 This value is the same for all loop candidates within the same cluster.
 We recommend using *fdr_dist* as the measure of the loop strength.